-The album is about survival, about the strength that allowed Sinti:zze and Rom:nja to survive despite centuries of hostility and attempts at extermination in the Third Reich.
-The album is told in the form of contemporary and traditional Indian music, combined with interview excerpts from the joint research trip to India and the unique performances and improvisations of the musicians involved.
+The album is about survival and the strength that allowed Sinti:zze and Rom:nja to endure despite centuries of hostility and attempts at extermination in the Third Reich.
+Contemporary and traditional Indian music as well as interview excerpts and field recordings from the joint research trip are the basis for unique performances and improvisations.

-Ancient tales describe the origin of the Roma from Rajasthan.
-For the avant-garde musician Iva Bittová and the artist duo Damian and Delaine Le Bas, the encounter with this supposed origin also means a movement back to a part of their origin.
-And this journey into the foreign becomes a journey into their own existence.
+Ancient tales describe the origin of the Rom:nja from Rajasthan.
+For the avant-garde musician Iva Bittová and the artist duo Damian and Delaine Le Bas, the encounter with this legendary origin also means a movement back to a part of their origin.
+The journey into the foreign becomes a journey into their own existence.

 I EXIST – a travel diary from Nataly Bleuel